realalinorouzi/ML-Micromilling-UI/README.md

 If you use this repository, please cite our manuscript:

 > Norouzi, A., et al.
-> *Machine learning–guided prediction of surface roughness and hydraulic performance in micromilled PMMA microfluidics*.
-(2025).
+> *Machine Learning-Assisted Optimization of CNC-Micromilled PMMA Microchannels for Predictable Hydraulic Performance and Low Protein Fouling Resistance*.
+(202).

 ---